sapegin/vscode-todo-tomorrow/Readme.md

 ## Features

-- Very minimal and fast
+- Very minimal and fast.
-- Useful defaults to cover most use cases
+- Useful defaults to cover most use cases.
-- Supports Bash, CSS, Elixir, Erlang, HTML, JavaScript, Lua, Markdown, Perl, PHP, Python, R, Ruby, SQL, TypeScript, and any other language with C-style comments (`//` or `/* */`)
+- Supports Bash, CSS, Elixir, Erlang, HTML, JavaScript, Lua, Markdown, Perl, PHP, Python, R, Ruby, SQL, TypeScript, and any other language with C-style comments (`//` or `/* */`).
+- Doesn’t add distracting highlights to the scrollbar.
-- Supports light and dark modes out of the box, and doesn’t come with insanely bright colors by default
+- Supports light and dark modes out of the box, and doesn’t come with insanely bright colors by default.

 ## Settings